 Office of Public Relations and Communications |

-Dr. William Lofton Turner, Distinguished Professor of Leadership and Public Policy and Special Counsel to the President for Diversity, Equity, and Inclusion at Lipscomb University has been appointed as co-chair of the upcoming Family Process Journal 60th Anniversary Celebration and Symposium.
+Dr. William Lofton Turner, distinguished professor of leadership and public policy and special counsel to the president for diversity, equity, and inclusion at Lipscomb University was appointed as co-chair of the Family Process Journal 60th Anniversary Celebration and Symposium.

 "I am very humbled to have been asked by the board of directors and president to take on this task,” Turner said.
 “Family Process is one of the most important and influential academic journals that focuses on the mental health and well-being of families across multiple disciplines with both a national and international sphere of influence.

 “Moreover, these symposia are only held every 10 years, and the papers presented have a long, lasting impact on research and practice.
 I count it a very high honor and responsibility to help shape the theme, select the presenters and develop the program.
 I count it as one of the highlights of my career.”